PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e for Customers/e-Services.
-* If the Client owns the Device of the e-Service, then it should be a way to try and enforce 2 (two-way) Authentication for selected dangerious operations.
+* If the Client owns the Device of the e-Service, then it could be a way to try and enforce 2 (two-way) Authentication for selected dangerious operations.
 * Usage of the strong Passwords are only one Side of the Grail.
 * If the e-Service gives You the Device and can't enforce more Secure Authentication mechanismus, then You are lucky, if Your loss are/got compensated.